 There is no single path in the world of human beings.

 There are hundreds, thousands, and ten thousands of paths.Ryoma Sakamoto

-The path you are on now is not the whole world.
+The world you are in now is not all there is.

 Depending on how you feel, you can go down many different paths at any time.

-And even if you can’t get a job in the future, you won’t starve to death.
+And even if you don’t work in the future, you will not die because of welfare.

-So don’t take your situation too seriously, and just think, “Even if the actions I’m about to take don’t work, I’ll be able to manage my life.”
+So, I think you should not take your situation too seriously and just think, “Even if the actions I take from now on are not good, I will not die, and I will be able to manage my life.”

-I’ve had an unusual life too, but I’ve been able to manage it so far! lol
+I’ve had an unusual life so far, but I’ve managed to live it so far!

 Why does bullying happen?